SindreKjelsrud/kjelsrud.dev/content/blog-posts/life/june23.md

 ### Movies
 - *2001: A Space Odyssey*: A rewatch, but this time I didn't just think about the visuals.
 As I've learned more about AI, the movie gets much more interesting since it delves deep into the intricacies of AI while presenting a captivating narrative about the evolution of artificial intelligence and its profound impact on human existence.
 - *Spider-Man: Across the Spider-Verse*: Watched it at the cinema, and wow what a great movie!
 I think this may be my favorite Marvel movie tbh.
 Such a unique film with so many artstyles!
 Can't wait for more.
-- *Bridget Jones's Baby*: Watched it with my grandma, pretty funny!
-I think the trilogy of Bridget Jones is pretty good lol.

 ### TV
 - *Dr. Stone*: Finished season 3, was a good season!
 Loved the new island stuff.